-Event: Gallery Ragini presents Myriad Hues, a group exhibition of artworks by various contemporary artists at Gallery Ragini, F-213 C, Lado Sarai, New Delhifrom November 6, 2009 to November 20, 2009.
+Event: Gallery Ragini presents Myriad Hues, a group exhibition of artworks by various contemporary artists at Gallery Ragini, F-213 C, Lado Sarai,

 The participating artists include: Alka Raghuvanshi, Anand Tahenguria, Bose Krishnamachari, Devendra Singh, Durgesh Sahu, Manisha Gawade, Nisha Sharma, Pradeep Ahirwar, Ravi Gossain and Sunando Mazumdar.